Position

 Qualifications

-• High school diploma or equivalent required; technical training or certification in telecommunications or a related field is preferred.
+• High school diploma or equivalent required; technical training or an associate's degree in electronics or a related field is preferred.

 • Proven experience as a Cable Installer or similar role.

-• Strong knowledge of cable installation techniques and best practices.
+• Strong knowledge of cable installation techniques and telecommunications equipment.

-• Proficiency in using hand tools and power tools.
+• Proficiency in using hand and power tools, as well as testing equipment.

 Is becoming a Cable Installer a good career path?